cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/4_consensus.md

 <HighlightBox type="info">

-Tendermint will be explored in detail in [Cosmos and its Main Concepts](/2-main-concepts/index.md).
+Tendermint will be explored in detail in the [Main Concepts](../2-main-concepts/index.md) section.

 </HighlightBox>